AC297r-MBTA-2018/Final-Report/index.md

 - **MBTA sales** data containing sales channel and card affiliations (We did not use this because it was not hashed the same way as other data sources, so we could not the match records.)

-The features we used and how we merged different data soruces are summarized in Figure 2.
+The features we used and how we merged different data sources are summarized in Figure 2.

 | <img src="img/data_structure.png" width="1000">|
 |:--:|